Applications of perverse sheaves in commutative algebra: The Riemann-Hilbert functor in characteristic and perverse -sheaves

 We define and study a notion of perverse coherent sheaves obtained by applying Grothendieck duality to the usual notion of coherent sheaves.
 This notion will be useful later in our definition of the perverse $t$-structure on $\FFp$-\'etale sheaves and was previously also considered by Deligne (see for example \cite{AB}) and Gabber \cite{Gabbert}.
 We do not strive for the most general context to develop this theory here, but stick to a situation that we need in the applications of the following section.

-\begin{notation}[Normalized dualizing complexes] Fix a noetherian local ring $(A,\frakm,k)$ admitting a dualizing complex; for example, $A$ could be any complete noetherian local ring with $F$-finite residue field.
-Choose a dualizing complex $\omega_A^\bullet$ normalized by the requirement that $R\Gamma_{\frakm}(\omega_A^\bullet) =~ E[0]$ lives in degree $0$; the module $E$ is identified with the injective hull of the residue field $k$ of $A$.
+\begin{notation}[Normalized dualizing complexes] Fix a noetherian local ring $(A,\frakm,k)$ admitting a dualizing complex; for example, $A$ could be any complete noetherian local ring.
+Choose a dualizing complex $\omega_A^\bullet$ normalized by the requirement that $R\Gamma_{\frakm}(\omega_A^\bullet) =E[0]$ lives in degree $0$; the module $E$ is identified with the injective hull of the residue field $k$ of $A$.